onthedock/k8s-devops/docs/storage/backup/recuperar-copia-de-seguridad.md

 > Here’s a list the API types that have some functionality that you can only configure via json/yaml vs the velero cli (hooks)

-Pese a este inconveniente menor, la funcionalidad y la simplicidad con lo que Velero permite realizar copias de seguridad y restauraiones del clúster convierte a [Velero](https://velero.io/) en una herramienta imprescindible.
+Pese a este inconveniente menor, la funcionalidad y la simplicidad con lo que Velero permite realizar copias de seguridad y restauraciones del clúster convierte a [Velero](https://velero.io/) en una herramienta imprescindible.